-Force Grey is a Dungeons & Dragons YouTube web series co-produced by Nerdist.com and Wizards of the Coast that began in 2016 to promote upcoming D&D product lines.
+Force Grey is an Actual Play web video series on YouTube co-produced by Nerdist.com and Wizards of the Coast that began in 2016 to promote upcoming Dungeons & Dragons product lines.
 The series, which has a rotating cast of characters, is focused on the titular Force Grey, described as a "special ops adventuring party" based out of Waterdeep in the Forgotten Realms and working for "the Blackstaff", the Archmage of Waterdeep and the master of the eponymous staff and of Blackstaff Tower.
 The series exists in the same continuity as Acquisitions Incorporated.

 - Matthew Mercer as The Dungeon Master

 - Utkarsh Ambudkar as Hitch, the Human rogue

 - Brian Posehn as Calliope, the Half-Elf bard (season 1, episodes 5 to 7; The Lost Episode; season 2)

 - Dylan Sprouse as Tyril Tallguy, the Firbolg druid (The Lost Episode; season 2)

 - Joe Manganiello as Arkhan the Cruel, the red Dragonborn paladin (season 2)

 - Deborah Ann Woll as Jamilah, the Human barbarian (season 2)